(Or, In Defense of NaNoWriMo)

 — Me, in a Scrivener user forum thread, some years ago.
 It's a long story.

-Every so often (that we don't do it regularly is a great irony) I and my friends in comics figure out how much we've written in the past few months and tweet it.
+Every so often (that we don't do it regularly is a great irony) my friends and I in comics figure out how much we've written in the past few months and tweet it.

 No other medium is measured in pages output.
 A 300pp novel can easily become a 200pp novel by printing with smaller type; a 100pp screenplay can potentially become a film of between 60-140 minutes in length; a 200pp stage play could be performed in anything from 30 minutes to four hours.
 For all these media, the script length is agnostic to the final work.